 - Positive net profit

 Expectations will vary based on the stage of your business.
-A startup will be expected to grow faster than an established edible seaweeds farm.
+A startup will be expected to grow faster than an established edible seaweed farm.
 And similarly, an established company should showcase a higher level of profitability than a new venture.

 It shows three main components: assets, liabilities and equity: